 The Buttress Of Cracks is, as the name implies, a good spot for crack climbing but there's some good face climbs to be done here as well.
 The longest climbs here are two pitches with most being long, single pitch affairs.
 Descents vary from walk offs to rappels depending upon the climb.

 Crack climbers will enjoy The Hernia (5.8), Sword of Damocles (5.9), Frustration (5.10a), Insomnia (5.11b/c) and The Pirate (5.12d).
 Face climbers will want to try out Double Exposure (5.10b A1 or 5.12a R), Arcy Farcy (5.10d), Winter Solstice (5.11c) and Blade Runner (5.12b).

 The approach trail meets the rock very near the right side of the Buttress of Cracks.
 To access the left-hand portion walk left following a good trail along the base of the wall.
 Continuing just past this wall you will reach the Sunshine Face and Smooth Sole Walls.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Buttress of Cracks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Buttress of Cracks: